cancel icon

 WHO and NICE guidance

-The World Health Organisation convened an expert group to look at this evidence.
+The World Health Organisation convened an expert group to review this evidence.
 They found that for many Asian populations, particularly South Asian, Chinese, and other high-risk backgrounds, lower action levels were justified.
-UK clinical guidelines have begun to reflect this:
+For the NHS South Asian BMI scale, a reading of 23 is already classed as overweight.
+UK clinical guidelines now reflect this:

 Treatment options